GonzaloBarroso67/kernel-spatial-regression/README.md

 Script `00` documents how the data was obtained from the AEMET API and is not needed to reproduce the analysis (the data is already provided in `data/`).
 The analysis starts from script `01`.
+Before running, set the working directory to the repository root.
+The easiest way is to open the `code.Rproj` file as a project in RStudio, which sets it automatically.
+All paths in the scripts are relative to that root.

 - `00_download_AEMET_data.R` — Downloads the 2024 daily precipitation
   data from the AEMET OpenData API (documentary; requires a personal API key).